 CJUC Radio Whitehorse

 CJUC 92.5 FM is the only community radio station operating in the Yukon Territory’s capital of Whitehorse, and has served as a key testing ground for Open Broadcaster’s evolving product line.
-Since 2003, CJUC has used the Open Broadcaster solution to manage media files, automate playlists, take care of reporting, logging of metadata statistics and coordinate the contributions of dozens of volunteer radio programmers mostly operating the station remotely from home computers and mobile devices.
+Since 2003, CJUC uses the Open Broadcaster radio automation and streaming solution to manage media files, automate playlists, take care of reporting, logging of metadata statistics and coordinate the contributions of dozens of volunteer radio programmers mostly operating the station remotely from home computers and mobile devices.

 The collaboration between Open Broadcaster and CJUC has helped the station become the largest repository of audio recordings and other digital media in the Yukon Territory.
 Currently, over 2000 audio files, consisting of studio, concert and home recordings by Yukon artists are stored and managed by CJUC using Open Broadcaster’s media asset management tools to preserve this important digital record.

 CJUC has deep roots in the community and regularly participates in local cultural events including Whitehorse's own flagship event, the three-day long Frostbite Music Festival, which CJUC broadcasts live to air.